 While a freestanding house in the suburbs may attract family renters, well-located apartments will do well with young professionals or students.
 Freestanding properties, including smaller homes like townhouses or villa units, may have stronger growth potential than apartments, particularly those in high-volume buildings.
+Furthermore, some property types will come with additional costs such as body corporate fees - so make sure to do your research.

 It's essential to research the market thoroughly to ensure you pay a reasonable price and position yourself for healthy capital growth.
 One strategy is to identify 'hot suburbs' that have recently seen strong prices and look for neighbouring suburbs that might be next in line.